fannyunkang/WebWorld/README.md

 All model calls go through `core/serve/unified_api.py`.
 To add a new model provider, create a file (e.g., `core/serve/oai.py`) and register it in `unified_api.py`.
 Then specify your model in `config/model_config.yaml` for the WebWorld-Bench or in `demo/config.py` for the demo.

 ### 3. Run Demo (Interaction between Agent and WebWorld)

 The demo showcases an agent interacting with WebWorld.
 Given a user query, you can observe the step-by-step trajectory of the agent navigating and operating within the web environment.
-Some samples are provided in demo.zip.
+Running the demo will generate HTML trajectory files that can be opened in a browser for visualization.
+Some samples are provided in `demo/demo.zip`.

 ```bash
 python ./demo/demo.py
 ```